LaTableRouge/acf-barcodescanner/README.md

 - Fill ACF fields with book information

 Perfect for libraries, bookstores, or any WordPress site that needs to catalog items by barcode.

+> **Note:** This plugin is primarily developed for my personal use and personal use case.
+However, you are welcome to fork it and adapt it to your own needs!

 ## Features